- THE BEST BEAUTY SERVICES I’VE TRIED IN 2021 - 28th July 2021

 2. Sharing knowledge

-Okay, so this might come as an obvious one but actually I ask and get asked so many questions that some of my conversations are made up entirely of sharing what my friends and I know.
-Keeping your finger on the pulse of which brands are sponsoring ethically, where the best location is to shoot or even what camera you should buy for your photos will go a long way.
+Keeping your finger on the pulse of which brands are open to fair collaborations, the best location is to shoot or even tech advice will go a long way.
 You don’t want to find yourself in a difficult position that was easily avoidable if you could have just asked someone.

 3. Taking pictures